Ronald Barnes (carillonist): Early life, military career, and education

 Ronald Montague Barnes was born on June 11, 1927, and raised in Lincoln, Nebraska.
 In 1931, at about the age of four, Barnes and his parents attended the dedication of the new carillon at First Plymouth Congregational Church in his hometown.
 As a teenager, Barnes took organ lessons at the church.
 When the current carillonneur was moving away, his teacher recommended he learn to play the carillon as well.
 The church's carillon was in a bad condition and about half of the bells were unable to be rung.
 He and his older brother cleaned the instrument and lubricated the moving parts to the best of their ability.
 Having no carillon music to use, Barnes began playing scales on the instrument.
 The local churchgoers were surprised that their church's carillon had twice as many bells as they originally thought.
-Barnes studied at the University of Nebraska–Lincoln and earned a Bachelor of Music degree in 1950.
+Barnes studied at the University of Nebraska and earned a Bachelor of Music degree in 1950.

 During the occupation of Japan after World War II, Barnes served in the United States Navy as a specialist working with navigational instruments and as a helmsman of a destroyer.
-After his service as a soldier, he used the G.I.
+After his service as a sailor, he used the G.I.
 Bill to earn a Master of Arts in musicology from Stanford University in 1961.
 While studying there, he played the university's carillon in Hoover Tower.
 For his thesis, he studied the carillon preludes of Matthias Vanden Gheyn.

 In 1948, Barnes attended the annual congress of The Guild of Carillonneurs in North America (GCNA) at the University of Michigan.
 There, he joined the organization, played an advancement recital to become recognized as a professional carillonneur, and met other professional players for the first time.
 Following the congress, Barnes traveled to Ottawa, Canada, to study the carillon at the Peace Tower with Robert Donnell for one summer; this was his only formal education on the carillon.
-At the Peace Tower, Barnes was first exposed to the sound of heavy, English-made bells, developing his ideas regarding the carillon's timbre.